Female Sexuality in Society and Self

 Nature vs Nurture

-The simply-put conclusion as to why people have sex is because it feels good.
+The simple conclusion as to why people have sex is because of pleasure.

-Ignore reproduction and evolution, or any biological factor as to why humans, and animals, need it.
-I’m talking about pleasure.
-Which intimacy brings (hopefully).
-Let’s then analyze; if I’m single and focused on my education at this time in life, but enjoy pleasure, what is wrong with casual?
+Ignore reproduction and evolution, or any biological factor, as to why humans and animals need it.
+Desire.
+Lustful sin.
+The act of will.
+Let’s then analyze: if I’m single and enjoying this independence but enjoy pleasure, what is wrong with casual sex?

-The terrifying truth is that I have different reasons.
+The terrifying truth is, I have different reasons.
 Male validation– the craving for it, the crippling need– is my greatest vice.

-There is no pinpointing where it started, just assumptions.
-Like at 5, when my grandpa’s first words when seeing me were “How many boyfriends you got?” or childhood crushes unreciprocated.
+There is no pinpointing where it started.
+Like at 5, when my grandpa’s first words when seeing me were “How many boyfriends you got?” or playground crushes.
 Teenage standard low self-esteem or getting broken up with.
 Generational trauma to the patriarchy.
+Yada yada.

-At first, it was to please my high school boyfriend and the expectations were narroswing.
+At first, it was to please my high school boyfriend, and the expectations were narrowing.
 After, to prove myself attractive after a break-up.
-And now, to feel wanted in the way contemporary society allows to be easily accessible.
+And now, to feel wanted in the way contemporary society allows, to be easily accessible.

-The guilt and judgement I am consumed by are not in fear of derogatory claims or public shaming.
-It is in knowing I give away crucial and vulnerable pieces of myself with the goal of validation in mind.
+The guilt and judgment I am consumed by are not in fear of derogatory claims or public shaming.
+It is in knowing that I give away crucial and vulnerable pieces of myself with the goal of validation in mind.

 I think the two fighting voices in my head, personified by clashing parents– to be conservative or liberal with sexuality– may be half-desensitized and half-attempted healing.
 Partly a subservient instinct I have built, as well as partly an urge to be protected from their eager hands.